Recovery¶

 -

-EC2 -> Elastic Block Store -> Snapshots -> Create volume from snapshot
+From EC2 -> Elastic Block Store -> Snapshots -> Create volume from snapshotwe select the latest snapshot and create a volume:

-It must be created in the same availability zone.
+We configure the temporary volume: Warning It must be created in the same availability zone.

 -